+Examples

-Examples: In the page definition below there are several examples of long names.
-This is for illustration only.
+In the following page definition, several examples of long names are shown, which is for illustration only.

-- OBU8 The primary object name is specified in "U8" format which means that it is specified as a character string and translated to UTF-8 encoding. - The secondary object defined on object OBU8 is referenced in the primary object with an identifier which is the equivalent of hexadecimal X'ABF8'.
-The external name for that object is specified in "C" format which means that the name is accepted as it with no translation or folding of case. - OBU16 This object name is specified in "U16" format which means that it is specified as a character string and translated to UTF-16 encoding. - OBX16 This object name is specified in "X16" format which means that it is specified as a Hexadecimal string representing the UTF-16 encoding.
+OBU8 - The primary object name is specified in U8 format, which means that it is specified as a character string and translated to UTF-8 encoding.

+The secondary object that is defined on object OBU8 is referenced in the primary object with an identifier that is the equivalent of hexadecimal X'ABF8'.
+The external name for that object is specified in C format, which means that the name is accepted as it with no translation or folding of case.

+- OBU16 This object name is specified in U16 format, which means that it is specified as a character string and translated to UTF-16 encoding. - OBX16 This object name is specified in X16 format, which means that it is specified as a hexadecimal string that represents the UTF-16 encoding.
 It is not translated.
-The only check that PPFA will make is that its length is a multiple of 4.
+The only check that PPFA makes is that its length is a multiple of 4.